python-attrs/cattrs/docs/usage.md

 ## Using Pendulum for Dates and Time

-To use the excellent [Pendulum](https://pendulum.eustace.io/) library for datetimes, we need to register structuring and unstructuring hooks for it.
+To use the [Pendulum](https://pendulum.eustace.io/) library for datetimes, we need to register structuring and unstructuring hooks for it.

 First, we need to decide on the unstructured representation of a datetime instance.
 Since all our datetimes will use the UTC time zone, we decide to use the UNIX epoch timestamp as our unstructured representation.

 Define a class using Pendulum's `DateTime`: